larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 **<u>200 Goblin Point Rewards</u>**

 * <u>Death Forgiveness</u>.
-On purchase, this reward will remove a single point of Strain from your character’s soul.
+On purchase, this reward will remove a single point of Strain from your character's soul.
 This reward must be used at the time of purchase and may not be purchased again for twelve months.
 * <u>Goblin Tag.</u>  Did you miss an event?
 This reward will immediately grant you half of the Skill Points you would have earned.
 For any two day event, you will receive 3 Skill Points.
 For any three day event, you will receive 5 Skill Points.
 These may be purchased for any event you missed since your first event attendance.

 **<u>750 Goblin Point Rewards</u>**